Chapter One Hundred Nine

 Sloane asks Clarissa, "You don't have to answer, what's the worst thing?"

 "Waiting.
-I start hormone therapy in a year or so.
+I start hormone therapy in a couple of years.
 I think I want the operation, it scares me though.
 I'm used to myself like I am.
 They tell me that may change when the hormones start up.
 I'm sort of on hold until then."

 "Is there a best thing?"